Howdy! My name is John Salt - the funny face behind this website.

 The other largely popular belief I hear about this hobby and one I strongly disagree with is, "crashing & the ongoing expense involved in crashing is just part of the hobby"; not true!

-I so rarely crash, even when I was a newbie beginner.
+I so rarely crash, even when I was a self-learning newbie beginner.
 I had no interest in pushing my limits when I first started (still don't) and that is why I and others who have this same cautious approach to piloting an RC helicopter rarely crash.

 I also hear the statement all the time "if you are not crashing, you are not learning".
-Well, the hobby to me is about the fun and the journey; not about trying to pull off an aerobatic 3D maneuver that is well beyond my skill level.
+Well, the hobby to me is about the fun and the journey; not about trying to pull off an aerobatic 3D maneuver that is well beyond my comfort or skill level.

 If I crashed nearly every time I went flying in hopes of mastering a new aerobatic maneuver, I would have given up on this hobby years ago.
 I could not afford it financially, nor the time involved with the ongoing repairs.